russell-archer/ACPLogAnalyzer/README.md

 Event:          Auto-focus time measurement
 Start Trigger:  "start slew to autofocus"
 End Trigger:    "autofocus finished" + successful final plate solve
-Exclusions:     Center slew operations; FocusMax reports a failure; Plate-solve failure (for any reason)
+Exclusions:     Center slew operations
+                FocusMax reports a failure
+                Plate-solve failure (for any reason)
 Notes:          AF time measurement includes:

-                Time to slew to the AF target Acquiring the AF star (includes a possible plate solve by FocusMax) The actual focusing process handled by FocusMax Re-slew back to the original target
+                * Time to slew to the AF target
+                * Acquiring the AF star (includes a possible plate solve by FocusMax)
+                * The actual focusing process handled by FocusMax
+                * Re-slew back to the original target
-                Pointing update/slew
+                * Pointing update/slew

                 Only auto-focus runs which result in successful plate-solves are included in the result set